70% of consumers have at least one credit card.

 An unsecured credit card is the most common type of card in use.
 It does not require a deposit to establish a credit line.

 However, to be approved for an unsecured credit card, an individual must present viable credit history, earning potential, and financial health.
-For this reason, it may be more difficult for individuals with bad credit to obtain an unsecured credit card.
+For this reason, it may be more difficult for individuals with bad credit to obtain an unsecured credit card for bad credit.

 With unsecured credit cards, your credit limit will depend on your current income and credit history.
 These cards are still subject to potential annual fees and interest rates, just like other cards.